 - Financial information – such as your bank account details or payment-related data.

-- Technical information – this may include your IP address, browser details, location analytics, login details and any other technology information related with you using our site.
+- Technical information – this may include your IP address, browser details, location analytics, login details and any other technology information related with you when we deliver our services or when you use this site.

 - Information provided to us by our clients which enable us to provide our services to their staff – this could include email addresses, account details or device identifiers.